-- Fieldwork provides an opportunity to extend education beyond the classroom by working with an expert in an area of interest. - You are required to complete a minimum of 15 hours of fieldwork experience with a mentor and keep a fieldwork log (p.
-18). - The object of fieldwork is to build on the knowledge you currently possess and to provide a learning stretch, an opportunity for you to challenge your abilities or learn new skills.
+- Fieldwork provides an opportunity to extend education beyond the classroom by working with an expert in an area of interest. - You are required to complete a minimum of 15 hours of fieldwork experience outside of the school day and keep a fieldwork log (p.
+16). - You must have at least 3 in-person or virtual meetings with a mentor outside of the school day during various stages of your project. - The object of fieldwork is to build on the knowledge you currently possess and to provide a learning stretch, an opportunity for you to challenge your abilities or learn new skills.